ravi-aluri/InventoryManagement/README.md

 A simple and efficient **Inventory Stock Management System** designed to help track products, manage stock levels, monitor sales, and generate useful insights for business operations.

-This README provides an overview of the project structure, features, installation steps, API details (if applicable), and usage instructions.

 ---

 ## 🚀 Features